-Need to Keep Your License but Facing a DUI Arrest?
+Need to Keep Your License?
 Contact a Bergen County DUI Defense Lawyer

 Along with fines, jail time and other potential penalties, when you face charges for driving under the influence (DUI) or a DUI refusal in Bergen County, New Jersey, you are also facing a potential long-term driver’s license suspension.
 The term of driver’s license suspension increases for repeat offenders, and for commercial driver’s license (CDL) holders, a second DUI charge can result in permanent revocation of your right to drive for a living.

 In order to protect your driver’s license after a DUI arrest in Bergen County, you will need to pursue an aggressive defense strategy.
 In many cases, it is possible to avoid a driver’s license suspension (or at least reduce the term of suspension), but only if you take affirmative steps to prevent a maximum sentence.
 Bergen County DUI defense lawyer Scott A. Gorman has more than 10 years of experience helping New Jersey drivers protect their driver’s licenses.
 If you are facing charges for DUI, a DUI Refusal or both, Scott can use the law to protect your right to drive, and he will fight aggressively to minimize any other potential consequences of your arrest.

 Term of Driver’s License Suspension for Bergen County, New Jersey DUIs and DUI Refusals

 For a first-time DUI where your blood alcohol concentration (BAC) was 0.08 or 0.09 percent, you can lose your driver’s license for three months.
 If you BAC was 0.10 percent or above, you are facing a driver’s license suspension of 7 to 12 months.